 The school provides school dinners or children may bring a packed lunch.
-All pupils in Early Years Foundation Stage and Key Stage 1 are entitled to a free school meal.
+All pupils in Early Years Foundation Stage and Key Stage 1 are entitled to Universal Free School Meals.

 Eversley Primary School is a nut free school.
 This includes all nuts such as peanuts, walnuts, pistachio nuts, cashews, pine nuts, almonds, and brazil nuts, etc. Please ensure your child does not bring nuts, or items which include nuts as an ingredient, into school for packed lunches, school trips or under any other circumstances.